vaibhavmehrotraml/DATA512_Project/README.md

 Global Burden of Disease Collaborative Network.
 Global Burden of Disease Study 2019 (GBD 2019) Results.
 Seattle, United States: Institute for Health Metrics and Evaluation (IHME), 2020.
 Available from https://vizhub.healthdata.org/gbd-results/
 Institute for Health Metrics and Evaluation.
 (2021).
 IHME free-of-charge non-commercial user agreement. [online] Available at: https://www.healthdata.org/Data-tools-practices/data-practices/ihme-free-charge-non-commercial-user-agreement.

 # Data Description
-A description of each column in the final merged dataframe can be found in the README file inside the `Results/` folder
+A description of each column in the final merged dataframe can be found in the README file called DataDescriptor.md
 # Dependencies:
 - Pandas
 - Seaborn